-Bladder cancer is the 4th most common cancer among men in the US and 9th overall, accounting for just under 5% of all new cancer cases.
-Bladder Cancer Awareness Month is a time for those affected by the bladder cancer to join together in an effort to increase awareness of the disease and fundraise for bladder cancer research and care.
+Bladder cancer is the 10th most common cancer globally, the 4th most common cancer among US men, and the 6th most common in the US overall.
+Bladder Cancer Awareness Month is a time for those affected by the disease to stand together in an effort to increase awareness of the disease and fundraise for bladder cancer research, treatment and care.
 It’s also a time for patients to share their stories, educating and inspiring others affected by the disease.

 How to Get Involved in Bladder Cancer Awareness Month

-- Explore and share useful online articles and resources (see our list of handy links below).
+- Explore and share useful articles and resources (see our list of handy links below).

-- Tune into an educational webinar, or watch one on-demand.
+- Watch an expert video.
 You can check out the Bladder Cancer Advocacy Network's (BCAN's) library here.
 Their YouTube channel is another great resource.

 - Share your story